margaretmf/margaretmf.github.io/poetryandcreativewriting.md

 * Grateful for the natural love of the little kids at the Preschoo
 * Grateful for the spontaneous trip to the softball game
 * Grateful for the stoplights
+* Grateful for orange marker balls, they hang from power lines
+* Grateful for advertisements and billboards on highways
+* Grateful for the Post Office
+* Grateful for a society built on notes and letters, and the underground messaging

 ## Interracial Couples ##
 The love between interracial couples is like the white keys and the black keys on the piano coming together in harmony.